 If you want to work on files from your desktop, install Drive for desktop.
 Your files live in the cloud and you access them on demand.
 This frees up space on your computer’s hard drive, saves network bandwidth, and means less time waiting for files to sync.
 You can also make files in Drive available offline, and they’ll sync to the cloud when you’re back online.

-After you install Drive for desktop, you access My Drive from My Computer (Microsoft Windows) or Finder (Apple Mac) like any regular folder.
+After you install Drive for desktop, you access My Drive from File Explorer (Microsoft Windows) or Finder (Apple Mac) like any regular folder.
 You can then move your files to Drive, where it will sync to the cloud and free up your computer space.